Attention Sinks Induce Gradient Sinks: Massive Activations as Gradient Regulators in Transformers: Setup

-\paragraph{Forward metrics for attention sinks and activations} For a candidate sink position $s$ (typically the first token), we follow \cite{gu2025when,queipo-de-llano2026attention} and use thresholded criteria to count sink-like behavior:
+\paragraph{Attention sink and activation measurements} For a candidate sink position $s$ (typically the first token, i.e., $s=0$), we follow~\cite{gu2025when,queipo-de-llano2026attention} and use thresholded criteria to count sink-like behavior:

-where $H$ is the number of attention heads in each layer.
-Following prior work \cite{gu2025when} we set the threshold $\epsilon=0.3$ and $T_\epsilon=64$.
-In this paper, for theory and training dynamics measurements, we also introduce the following simpler column statistics:
+where $N_{\mathrm{head}}$ is the number of attention heads in each layer.
+Following prior work~\cite{gu2025when} we set the threshold $\epsilon=0.3$ and $T_\epsilon=64$.
+For theory and training-dynamics measurements, we also use the attention-column mass and second moment

-The quantity $\overline M_s$ is the average attention mass routed through token $s$ by all causally allowed future queries and $\overline S_s$ is a second-moment version.
-In experiments, we focus on the first token ($s=1$) and further summarize \eqref{eq:sink_mass} across heads and layers.
+Thus $M_s$ measures the total attention mass routed through token $s$ by all causally allowed future queries, while $S_s$ is its second-moment analogue.
+In experiments, we focus on the first token ($s=0$).

-For activations, many prior studies identify MA as \emph{single} activation magnitudes that are large where both token and feature axes are considered \cite{bondarenko2023quantizable,sun2024massive}.
-In this work, we concern \emph{token-wise} behaviors, so we identify MA as large token-wise activation norms at an explicitly chosen computational site \cite{guo2025activedormant}, including the input of Transformer layers $\|h_{t,\mathrm{in}}^\ell\|=\|h_t^\ell\|_2$, the output of Transformer layers $\|h_{t,\mathrm{out}}^\ell\|=\|h_t^{\ell+1}\|_2$, and the hidden states after Attention $\|h_{t,\mathrm{half}}^\ell\|=\|h_t^{\ell+{1}/{2}}\|_2$.
-We also measure the output of the MLP and the value state.